-Xtreme is the name of a Remote Access Trojan (RAT).
-It is designed to grant access and control of infected in order to facilitate a variety of malicious misuse.
-This malware has been used globally, targeting governments and governmental organizations, financial institutions, large private corporations, telecommunication companies and media outlets.
-However, while it primarily targeted representatives and employees of the aforementioned entities, it is not unlikely that smaller businesses or average users could be targeted.
+Xtreme is a Remote Access Trojan (RAT), which grants access and control of infected machines to facilitate various malicious actions.
+This malware has been used globally, targeting governments and governmental organizations, financial institutions, large private corporations, telecommunication companies and media outlets, however, while it primarily targeted representatives and employees of the aforementioned entities, smaller businesses or average users are often targeted.

 Xtreme can interact with the Windows Registry, which contains information, parameters, settings, options and other values of software and hardware installed on the system.
-This malware can exfiltrate and infiltrate data, in other words - it can download and upload files.
-The threat posed by this function depends on the information stored and/or uploaded into the infected system; however, it can without a doubt lead to a variety of severe issues.
-The Xtreme RAT can also monitor and record (i.e. make screenshots of) the screens of infected devices.
-Additionally, it can control connected hardware, such as microphones and cameras and thereby use them to record audio and/or video.
+This malware can exfiltrate and infiltrate data (i.e., download and upload files).
+The threat posed by this function depends on the information stored on the infected system.
+Without any doubt, however, this can lead to serious issues.
+The Xtreme RAT can also monitor and record (take screenshots of) the screens of infected devices.
+Additionally, it can control connected hardware such as microphones and cameras and then use them to record audio and video.
 For example, this stealthily recorded material can then be used for blackmail purposes.
-These features make Xtreme a very dangerous piece of malware, which can lead to serious privacy concerns and issues, significant financial losses and even identify theft.
-Therefore, if it is suspected that the system may be infected with Xtreme, it is strongly advised to eliminate it immediately.
+These features make Xtreme a very dangerous piece of malware, which can lead to serious privacy concerns and issues, significant financial loss and even identify theft.
+Therefore, if you suspect that the system might be infected with Xtreme, eliminate it immediately.

 |Name||Xtreme remote access trojan|